Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/troubleshooting/TROUBLESHOOTING.md

 **Note:** Make sure to:
 1. Add comma after the `mcpServers` closing brace if agentServers is added
 2. Adjust paths to match your system
-3. Restart Claude Desktop after making changes
+3. Restart MiniMax-M2 Desktop after making changes

 #### Option 2: Modify ACP Server Code (For Development)

 If you need to modify the allowed directories programmatically, edit:
 `C:\Users\Jazeel-Home\Mini-Agent\mini_agent\acp\__init__.py`

-However, this is not recommended as it should be configured through Claude Desktop's config.
+However, this is not recommended as it should be configured through MiniMax-M2 Desktop's config.

 #### Option 3: Use Direct CLI Mode

-Run mini-agent directly from the command line instead of through Claude Desktop:
+Run mini-agent directly from the command line instead of through MiniMax-M2 Desktop:
 ```powershell
 cd C:\Users\Jazeel-Home\Mini-Agent
 uv run mini-agent